2018 Veteran of the Year

 2010 - Larry Stimeling, U. S. Army, Vietnam

-A disabled veteran, for his service in Vietnam he was awarded the National Defense Medal; the Vietnam Service Medal; Vietnam Campaign Medal; the Good Conduct Medal; and the Army Commendation Medal.
+A disabled veteran, for his service in Vietnam Larry was awarded the National Defense Medal; the Vietnam Service Medal; Vietnam Campaign Medal; the Good Conduct Medal; and the Army Commendation Medal.

 He served as the District 16 Commander for the American Legion, a Commissioner on the Tazewell County Veterans Assistance Commission, a State Director for the “Order of the Silver Rose”.